ashinth555/stripe-card-payment/README.md

 Instructions to setup and test the implementation:

-Install Node on your machine from https://nodejs.org/en/download/
+1.Install Node on your machine from https://nodejs.org/en/download/

-1. Create an account at stripe.com & sign in
+2. Create an account at stripe.com & sign in

-2. Download the Zip file stripe-card-payment from this repo to your machine
+3. Download the Zip file stripe-card-payment from this repo to your machine

-3. Go to Downloads on your machine and Unzip folder
+4. Go to Downloads on your machine and Unzip folder

 5. Open Terminal and navigate to the directory  stripe-card-payment